 Businesses have been hit hard by sharply rising energy costs.
 The government has mapped its inventory of options for targeted support for SMEs, which cannot escape high consumption.
 Energy-intensive SMEs can apply for the Energy Cost Contribution Scheme (TEK).
 Businesses will be able to apply for the TEK scheme through the Rijksdienst voor ondernemend Nederland (RVO) in the second quarter of 2023.

 Businesses (SMEs) that consume a lot of energy and for which energy costs are a large part of their total expenses can apply for the TEK scheme.
-The scheme compensates for part of the increased energy costs.
-The TEK scheme is for the period 1 November 2022 to 31 December 2023.
+The scheme compensates part of the increased energy costs.
+The TEK scheme was initially for the period 1 November 2022 to 31 December 2023.
 The temporary aid is designed to give businesses the opportunity to make their business more sustainable or change their business model to consider the high energy prices of the future.
-The TEK scheme is 50% of the amount a business pays more in energy costs than the threshold price.
+The TEK scheme provides for 50% of the amount a business pays more in energy costs than the threshold price.
 The threshold price is €1.19 per m³ of gas and €0.35 per kWh of electricity.

 In order to qualify for TEK, an SME must: * be considered energy-intensive * be registered with the Chamber of Commerce * consume at least 5000m³ of gas or 50,000 KWh of electricity per year * have energy costs of at least 12.5% of the company's turnover.